Flotomate/product_docs/source/contract-management/working-on-a-contract.rst

 ------

 A Vendor is an entity that offers something for sale.
 A Contract generally defines the terms and conditions between a buyer and seller
 (Vendor).
 While adding a Contract you can directly associate a Vendor from the system Vendor list or add it later.
-Learn how to add a :ref:`ad-vendor`.
+Learn how to add a :ref:`am-vendor`.

 Duration
 --------